chngr/chngr.github.io/GAGLES-S2018.md

 The first half of this seminar aims to develop the basic theory of abelian varieties, mainly following Mumford's beautiful book mentioned below.
-The second half of this seminar will be devoted to topics chosen depending on the tastes of participants.
-Some suggestions include:
+The second half of this seminar will be devoted to topics surrounding Jacobian varieties, that classical "crutch" that Mumford so stubbornly avoids.

-  - properties of the derived categories of abelian varieties;
-  - moduli spaces of abelian varieties and their compactifications;
-  - theta functions and their relation to moduli;
-  - Serre&ndash;Tate deformation theory for abelian varieties in positive characteristic;
-  - Honda&ndash;Tate theory for abelian varieties over finite fields;
-  - \\(p\\)-adic uniformizatin of abelian varieties over non-archimedean fields;
-  - etc.

 ## References